Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 Mold and Mildew Growth

-The water reservoir and ice bin of your Newair AI-215 SS provide an ideal environment for mold and mildew: moisture, darkness, and organic material.
-These fungi release spores and toxins that contaminate ice and pose health risks, particularly for individuals with respiratory sensitivities.
+The water reservoir and ice bin in your Newair AI-215 SS are prime spots for mold and mildew to thrive.
+With the right combination of moisture and darkness, these unwanted guests can release spores and toxins that contaminate your ice, which is particularly concerning for those with respiratory sensitivities.

 Bacterial Contamination

-Without regular sanitization of the Newair AI-215 SS, pathogenic bacteria including E. coli and Listeria can colonize the water system.
-The reservoir is especially vulnerable since water sits stationary there between ice-making cycles.
+If you don’t regularly sanitize your Newair AI-215 SS, you might find pathogenic bacteria like E. coli and Listeria taking root in the water system.
+The reservoir is especially susceptible since water can stagnate there between ice-making cycles.

 Cleaning Frequency Recommendations

-How often you clean your Newair AI-215 SS depends on water quality and usage patterns:
+How often should you clean your ice maker?
+It largely depends on water quality and usage:

 - Soft water areas, moderate use: Clean every 6 months